There’s a common misconception that making bread takes a lot of work. That’s only true to an extent, as good bread, more than anything, takes time.

 “When you proof dough, the yeast is fermenting by consuming the sugars and the starches in the dough, creating carbon dioxide and a little alcohol as a by-product,’ says Manning.

-“If dough is left too long to prove, the yeast will continue to ferment and consume the starches around it and there won’t be anything left.
+“If the dough is left too long to prove, the yeast will continue to ferment and consume the starches around it and there won’t be anything left.
 It can produce excess alcohol which can make the dough bitter and give the bread an unpleasant brewery-like flavour.”

 Some bakers get around this by folding their dough in regular increments during the main stage of proving, known as ‘bulk fermentation’.